andreburgaud/justify/README.md

 ### Examples

+The examples below assume that you copied the executable script `justify` in a folder of your system PATH.
+You can also perform the same commands by substiting `justify` with `python justify.py`.

-Justify a file text to a default width of 80 columns without shuffling the padding in each line
+Justify a file text to a default width of 80 columns without shuffling the padding in each line:

 ```
-$ ./justify.py some_file.txt
+$ justify some_file.txt
 ```

-Justify a file text to a default width of 60 columns without shuffling the padding in each line
+Justify a file text to a default width of 60 columns without shuffling the padding in each line:

 ```
-$ ./justify.py -c 60 some_file.txt
+$ justify -c 60 some_file.txt
 ```

-Justify a file text to a default width of 80 columns with shuffling the padding in each line
+Justify a file text to a default width of 80 columns with shuffling the padding in each line:

 ```
-$ ./justify.py -s some_file.txt
+$ justify -s some_file.txt
 ```

 Without any arguments, justify.py reads content from the standard input.
-To indicate the end of file, enter CTRL+D on Linux/Unix and CTRL+Z on Windows, followed by [Enter]
+To indicate the end of file, enter CTRL+D on Linux/Unix and CTRL+Z on Windows, followed by [Enter],

 To read a document from a URL, use `curl` or `wget`.
 Here are a few examples:

 Justify the BSD 3-Clause license from a URL (80 columns - default):

 ```
-$ curl https://api.github.com/licenses/bsd-3-clause | jq -r .body | python justify.py
+$ curl https://api.github.com/licenses/bsd-3-clause | jq -r .body | justify
 ```

+The usage of [`jq`](https://stedolan.github.io/jq/) is needed to extract the text of the license from the JSON data returned by HTTP request. `jq -r .body` extract the raw text of the body field from the JSON payload returned by the `curl` command.

 Justify the MIT license from a URL (80 columns, shuffling padding):

 ```
-$ curl https://api.github.com/licenses/mit | jq -r .body | python justify.py -c 60 -s
+$ curl https://api.github.com/licenses/mit | jq -r .body | justify -c 60 -s
 ```

 Justify the Apache 2.0 license from a URL (70 columns, shuffling padding):

 ```
-$ curl https://api.github.com/licenses/apache-2.0 | jq -r .body | python justify.py -c 70 -s
+$ curl https://api.github.com/licenses/apache-2.0 | jq -r .body | justify -c 70 -s
 ```